Boundary condition and reflection anomaly in $2+1$ dimensions: Introduction

-In Sec.~\ref{inconsistency}, we impose a boundary condition changing at a point, which we take as the origin, in order to preserve the reflection symmetry in the single Majorana fermion theory.
-We show that, with this boundary condition, there is no corresponding outgoing wave to a specific incoming wave into the origin.
-This means that the incoming wave has to disappear at the origin, and thus the energy cannot be conserved.
-To obtain corresponding outgoing wave, we need to introduce another Majorana fermion and to impose an additional boundary condition at the origin.
+In Sec.~\ref{inconsistency}, we impose a boundary condition that varies at a single point, taken as the origin, in order to maintain the reflection symmetry in the single Majorana fermion theory.
+We show that, with this boundary condition, there is no corresponding outgoing wave for a specific incoming wave into the origin.
+This means that the incoming wave must vanish at the origin, leading to a violation of energy conservation.
+To obtain a corresponding outgoing wave, it is necessary to introduce an additional Majorana fermion and impose an extra boundary condition at the origin.
 We show that this additional boundary condition breaks the reflection symmetry.

-In Sec.~\ref{existence}, we consider the possibility of boundary conditions preserving the reflection symmetry in the $N_f$ Majorana fermion theory.
-By restricting the fermion fields to the components without corresponding outgoing or incoming waves, we can reduce the theory into a 2d Majorana fermion theory on the half line parametrized by the radial distance.
-The boundary condition at the origin corresponds to the boundary condition of the 2d fermions.
-The reflection symmetry in the original 3d theory is reduced to the chiral fermion parity in the 2d theory.
-By using the known facts of this 2d symmetry, we show that it is possible to impose a boundary condition preserving the reflection symmetry when the number $N_f$ of the Majorana fermions is a multiple of 16.
+In Sec.~\ref{existence}, we consider the possibility of boundary conditions preserving the reflection symmetry in the presence of $N_f$ Majorana fermions.
+By restricting the fermion fields to the components without corresponding outgoing or incoming waves, the system is reduced to $1+1$ dimensional one on the half line parametrized by the radial distance.
+The boundary condition at the origin corresponds to the boundary condition of the $1+1$d fermions.
+The reflection symmetry in the original $2+1$d theory is reduced to the chiral fermion parity in the $1+1$d theory.
+By using the known facts of this $1+1$d symmetry, we show that it is possible to impose a boundary condition preserving the reflection symmetry when the number $N_f$ of the Majorana fermions is a multiple of 16.
 This is consistent with the absence of the reflection anomaly in such cases.

 In Sec.~\ref{monopole}, we discuss the relation between the reflection anomaly in $2+1$ dimensions and the fermion-monopole scattering in $3+1$ dimensions.
-Also in the monopole background, the absence of the corresponding outgoing wave to a specific incoming wave is observed when the theory suffers from the mixed gauge-gravitational anomaly.
-We can explicitly relate this problem to the similar problem in the 3d setup by restricting the 4d fermion to the modes in which the third component of the angular momentum is zero.
+Also in the monopole background, the absence of the corresponding outgoing wave for a specific incoming wave is observed when the theory suffers from the mixed gauge-gravitational anomaly.
+We can explicitly relate this problem to the problem in the $2+1$d setup by restricting the 4d fermion to the modes in which the third component of the angular momentum is zero.